 Several studies have looked at whether living near power lines increases the risk of brain tumours but they have not found an increased risk.
-There is detailed information about research on power lines and cancer in the healthy living section of the website.

 Researchers are investigating mobile phones to see how much low level (non ionising) radiation they produce.
 From the evidence so far we still can't say that mobile phones pose a problem to health.
 There has been a concern about them causing brain tumours in particular.
 But there is no strong evidence that there is any link.
-There is information about research into mobile phones and brain tumours in the healthy living section of the website.

 According to the latest research, using hair dye is unlikely to increase your risk of developing a brain tumour.